bmorton/incoming-email-handler/README.md

 ## How to use

-Edit the DOMAIN environment variable in this Dockerfile and build the image.
+Edit the DOMAIN, SHARED_SECRET, and POST_ENDPOINT environment variables in this Dockerfile and build the image.

 ## Running the container